Modern Minimal Perfect Hashing: A Survey: Preliminaries

 \myparagraph{Partitioning\@.} A second fundamental idea introduced by Sprugnoli \cite{sprugnoli1977perfect} is to apply \emph{partitioning} to perfect hashing.
 In order to determine a perfect hash function for a larger key set, it is possible to first divide the input keys into smaller subsets of approximately the same size, for example using a random hash function.
 After determining perfect hash functions on all subsets independently, adding a prefix sum over the subset sizes to the hash values gives a perfect hash function of the overall set.
 While this causes some space and time overhead due to the need to store and lookup the prefix-sum values, it can help with cache locality and therefore construction performance.
 Furthermore, each partition can be built independently in parallel using multiple threads.

 Another way to partition PHFs that avoids storing prefix sums is to construct a $k$-perfect hash function.
-PtrHash \cite{grootkoerkamp2025ptrhash} takes a different approach by constructing a non-minimal PHFs, making each partition size the maximum of all sizes.
+PtrHash \cite{grootkoerkamp2025ptrhash} takes a different approach, to avoid prefix sums, by constructing a non-minimal PHF.
+In particular, each partition is allocated the same output range $r$.
+If the number of partitions is $P$, then the function is made minimal by \emph{remapping}, i.e., by ignoring the extra $rP - n$ output values as explained below.

 \myparagraph{Remapping\@.} Any perfect hash function with output range $m > n$ can be converted to an MPHF.
 Folklore methods include marking the actual outputs in a vector of $m$ bits and then performing a rank query using the output of the perfect hash function.
 An alternative is to store the unused output values in a predecessor data structure and then discount the output of the perfect hash function by the number of unused output values that precede it.
 Sometimes, in the first case one does not even need an additional bit vector because a special encoding of the output can be used to distinguish between used and unused entries~\cite{botelho2013practical}.
 Pibiri and Trani~\cite{pibiri2021pthash} remap the values greater than $n$ to the unused output values in $[n]$ instead.
 Therefore, only a small fraction of the keys need to query the remapping data structure.
 Constructing a non-minimal PHF first might be faster but might also increase space consumption and query time.